1. /

 Come alive with Madrid in Spring

-Many people will say this is the best season to study in Madrid.
+Many people will say this is the best season to come to Madrid.
 The weather is mostly ideal, the parks are an explosion of vibrant colors, and there’s a buzz around the city’s terraza bars.
 Warmer temperatures and longer days add energy to Madrid´s legendary nightlife – you’ll never be short of opportunities to meet people and hone your Spanish skills after class.
 The cultural calendar also gets busier in Spring, with traditional Easter (‘Semana Santa’) celebrations and the Fiestas de San Isidro, Madrid’s patron saint, around May 15th.
 This is also a great time for day trips to some of the beautiful towns like Toledo and Segovia that are a short train ride from central Madrid.

 Fire up your Spanish skills in the hot Madrid Summer